Mhmdrza/react-increamental-number/readme.md

 2. Import `import SmoothNumber from "react-number-animator"`;
 3. place it where it is intended like: `<SmoothNumber value={/*sth*/} />`

+> Attention: each release comes with `-compact` version which doesn't include `readme.md` thus half size of regualr package; and can be installed manually using latest version number plus `-compact` for example `yarn add react-number-animator@1.1.4@compact`

 ## Props:
 | name| type | Required| default|
 |-----|------|---------|--------|